Core Lab 2: Topics in 4D

 - Visual Arts

 This course offers a focused investigation into a single topic.
 The topic can be, for example, focused simply on one specific techniques or materials, or can allow for hybrid practices, context-driven strategies, and also take on larger themes.
 The topics class will allow students to explore the respective areas in more focus and depth, through research-based studio work.
 Reading in this class is seen as an integral part of student’s studio practice.
-The following will be offered in fall 2014:
+The following will be offered in spring 2015: